mpvnet-player/mpv.net/README.md

 - Extremely fast seek performance
 - Very fast startup performance, video is usally ready to play in less then a second
 - All decoders are built-in, no external codecs have to be installed
-- Setup and portable download options, Setup is recommended but not required
+- Setup and portable download options, setup is recommended but not required
 - Build-in media streaming via youtube-dl
 - x64 and x86 Support (64-bit and 32-bit)
 - File associations can be created by the setup and from the player